The Best Net Worth Tracker App in 2025: An Honest Comparison

 What a Net Worth Tracker Should Look Like in 2025

-A complete net worth tracker for a serious investor today should: show your complete net worth in real time across all asset types — shares, cash, property, crypto, liabilities; support multiple currencies with automatic conversion at live exchange rates; track investment portfolio performance with proper return metrics; and include AI-powered investment intelligence: stock screening, sentiment analysis, sector rotation signals.
+A complete wealth tracker and portfolio app for a serious investor today should: show your complete net worth in real time across all asset types — shares, cash, property, crypto, liabilities; support multiple currencies with an integrated currency dashboard and exchange rate tool; track investment portfolio performance with proper return metrics; include free investment calculators — from a dividend calculator and dollar cost averaging calculator to a WACC calculator and option pricing calculator; and offer AI-powered stock scanner intelligence: screening, sentiment analysis, sector rotation signals.
 That combination does not exist in any single tool currently available.
 That is the gap.

 The Bottom Line

 For US-based users with no international accounts, Empower is the strongest free option.
 If you want the best user experience and focus on budgeting, Monarch Money is excellent.
-But if you hold assets in multiple currencies, have international accounts, or take your investment decisions seriously, none of the current options give you the complete picture.
+But if you hold assets in multiple currencies, have international accounts, or take your investment decisions seriously, none of the current options give you the complete wealth tracker, portfolio app, and investment calculator platform you need.